rcapper/RAD/README.md

 ---
 Preparing data:
 ####
--- To filter on MAF or not:  The BayeScan manual says this:
-> ...
-However, in the extreme case of totally uninformative data, the posterior odds will simply be equal to the prior odds.
-This is for example the case  for uninformative loci such as monomorphic markers or markers with a very low minor allele frequency.
-We advise people  to exclude  these markers  from  the  analysis.

-So, here, it seems appropriate to remove MAF < 0.05.

 -- Pairwise comparisons, or all populations considered together?
 Do you consider loci that are outliers when comparing two pops pairwise, or do you apply BayeScan to all five or six or twenty pops together?
 For example, if you have southern, northern, eastern and western pops, do you compare S-N, S-W, S-E, N-W, N-E and E-W, or S-N-E-W at once?
 Do you lose power for having multiple comparisons?
 Must you correct for those?
 Are true signatures of local adaptaion unique to the southern population lost when you compare S-N-E-W instead of S-N?